noahehall/theBookOfNoah/0current/aws/0networking.md

   - you buy it from like cisco
   - it creates the IPsec tunnel

+- virtual private gateway: VPG; enable external resources to connect privately to resources within a vpc

-- virtual private gateway: VPG: the virtual counterpart to a customer gateway; resides in aws; the anchor point for all customer gateway network traffic
+  - the virtual counterpart to a customer gateway; resides in aws; the anchor point for all customer gateway network traffic

 - site-to-site vpn: enables machines in a local data center (e.g. within a customer gateway) to connect to aws resources (e.g. via a virtual private gateway)